 - SEO and reach improve with inclusive structure

-Basics include color contrast, keyboard navigation, focus states, alt text, and screen reader compatibility.
-Following WCAG standards isn’t just ethical — it’s good business.
+Basics include color contrast, keyboard navigation, focus states, alt text, screen reader compatibility, and support across different screen sizes.
+Following WCAG standards isn’t just ethical — it’s good business, and accessible support for keyboard navigation and screen readers helps a broader target audience use the product.

 Trend #6 Trust UI: Security, Privacy & Payments as UX

 Trust isn’t just UI fluff — it’s part of the user experience.
-A clear, transparent interface around permissions, data use, and payments reduces anxiety and abandonment.
+A clear, transparent interface with clear messaging around permissions, data use, and payments reduces anxiety and abandonment.

 Best trust UI patterns: